 The SDA can answer any questions you may have about the Hair and Beauty Industry Award.

 Yes.
 The Award provides for penalty rates to be paid for work completed on both Saturdays and Sundays.
 However, the penalty rates applicable vary depending on the times that you work.
-If you have a query about the penalty rates that you receive for weekend work, you should contact the SDA to discuss your individual circumstances.
+If you have a query about your penalty rates, you should contact the SDA to discuss your individual circumstances.

-One of the benefits of being a part-time employee, is that you are entitled to have a regular roster, which should be reasonably predictable.
+One of the benefits of being a part-time employee is that you are entitled to have a regular roster, which should be reasonably predictable.
 A part-time roster should be an agreement made in writing between the employee and the employer.
-Any agreement to vary the regular pattern of work must be made in writing, before the variation occurs.
-The SDA can assist members who have queries about their rosters, and are happy to attend any meetings with you if a problem arises.
+Any agreement to vary the regular pattern of work must be made in writing before the variation occurs.
+The SDA can assist members who have queries about their rosters and are happy to attend any meetings with members if a problem arises.

 No, employers may not deny employees their break because there is not enough staff.
 All employees must be allowed a meal break of 45-60 minutes after 5 hours work.
 However, by mutual agreement this can be shortened to 30 minutes.
 Remember that it’s important to take breaks to replenish fluids, eat and relax from the pressures and routine of what we’re doing.